 This project has been funded by grants from the California Resources Agency.
 Additionally, The Sierra Fund has worked with community members to provide the cash flow necessary to finance the project.
 Many members of the community stepped forward to provide short-term cash flow loans to help build the Tribute Trail.

-This phase also includes some trail building to connect the new bridge to the existing trail system, plus some educational signage and work to remove invasive species and replant with native plants to improve forest health.
+This phase also included some trail building to connect the new bridge, to the existing trail system, plus some educational signage and work to remove invasive species and replant with native plants to improve forest health.